monsieursam/ultimate-starter-fullstack-js/README.md

-# Ultimate Starter Fullstack JS
+# FROD Stack, Fullstack React Router + oRPC + Drizzle

 A modern, full-stack JavaScript application starter built with Turborepo, React Router, oRPC, and Drizzle ORM.
 This monorepo provides a complete setup for building scalable web applications with a well-structured frontend and backend.